 Q: I’ve been asked to finish the install of a system at a church that has been half-finished for a number of years.
 There’s only one issue I’ve found—whoever started the job never marked the multi-core wire that was run through the walls.

-What is the best way to make sure that the polarity on multiple speaker pairs are in phase when the wiring is all in-wall and the cable is not marked?”
+What’s the best way to make sure that the polarity on multiple loudspeaker pairs are in phase when the wiring is all in-wall and the cable is not marked?

-A: First, shame on whomever put the wiring in without marking it.
+A: First, shame on whoever put the wiring in without marking it.

-There are a variety of small (and not so small) commercially available devices that do a great job of testing speaker polarity among other things).
+That said, there are a variety of small (and not so small) commercially available devices that do a great job of testing loudspeaker polarity (among other things).
 Many use a very fast “click” input to the signal path and then measure the results from the loudspeakers.

 The DC voltage is handy because once the speaker moves it will stay in that fixed position until the voltage is removed.
 This is usually best done with the help of an assistant who can apply and remove the battery voltage while you watch the direction of cone movement.
 For a video example, check out this tutorial by Dave Rat.

 Basically you just have to get everything wired so that all the drivers move in the same direction, then decide which is positive and connect them that way to the power amp(s).

 A 9-volt battery usually works best for this (it causes the most cone movement), but don’t leave it connected to small drivers for very long.
 A little 9-volt battery can produce a surprising amount of current into a near dead short (which is how it sees the loudspeaker).